matepek/vscode-catch2-test-adapter/README.md

 - If "Enable autorun" is enabled in "**...**" menu (next to the play button), it will trigger the related tests.
 - It accumulates events with the following strategy: waiting for 2 seconds after the last event.
-- Works flawlessly with paths/patterns **inside** the with workspace directory (Usually there is no reason to keep your executables outside of the workspace.
+- Works flawlessly with paths/patterns **inside** of the workspace directory (Usually there is no reason to keep your executables outside of the workspace.
 [See](https://github.com/matepek/vscode-catch2-test-adapter/issues/48).),
-- but have some issue/limitation with paths/patterns **outside** of the workspace directory.
+- but have some issue/limitation with paths/patterns **outside** of the workspace directory:
   - Theoretically is should support [glob patterns](https://github.com/matepek/vscode-catch2-test-adapter/issues/48), but it seem there is an issue with _double star_ (`**`).
   - Paths on different drive in the same `dependsOn` array maybe won't work.
-    (If you found another corner case, feel free to open an issue.
+    (If you find another corner case, feel free to open an issue.
 It could be handy once in the future.)

 #### Variables which can be used in `name`, `cwd` and `env` of `executables`: